voxpupuli/puppet-icinga2/README.md

 Currently, this module does not install or configure any web UIs for Icinga 2.
 This module also does not install or configure a mail transfer agent (MTA) to send outgoing alert emails.

-While NRPE is required for Icinga 2 to check non-network-reachble things on client machines (CPU, load average, etc.), this module itself doesn't have any dependencies between the server component (the `icinga2::server` class) and client component (the `icinga2::nrpe` class).
+While NRPE is required for Icinga 2 to check non-network-reachable things on client machines (CPU, load average, etc.), this module itself doesn't have any dependencies between the server component (the `icinga2::server` class) and client component (the `icinga2::nrpe` class).
 Either one can be used independently of the other.

 ## Requirements